 Ellis Library is the main library on the MU campus.
 It is located on Lowry Mall across from McDonalds.
 It includes collections in the Social Sciences, Humanities, and basic Sciences.
 Ellis Library has four floors.
 Be sure to check the floor plans to find out where the resources are located in Ellis Library.

-Like many universities, MU has several branch libraries across campus.
+Like many universities, MU has several specialized libraries across campus.
 This map shows their locations.
-Branch libraries include books, journals, and other materials geared to a specific subject area.
-The branch libraries include Engineering, Geological Sciences, Health Sciences, Journalism, Law, Mathematics, and Veterinary Medical Library.
-All MU branch libraries are open to all students; however hours and services vary.
+Specialized libraries contain books, journals, and other materials geared to a specific subject area.
+The specialized libraries include Engineering, Geological Sciences, Health Sciences, Journalism, Law, Mathematics, and Veterinary Medical Library.
+All MU specialized libraries are open to all students; however hours and services vary.
 Check the list of libraries and collections for individual hours of operation.

 University Archives is a keeper of official records of the University of Missouri at Columbia as well as of the administrative records of the University of Missouri System.
 It also houses and preserves private papers, organizational records, and manuscripts that relate to the history of the University, the University community, and the University System.

 Depositories are off-campus storage facilities for infrequently used library materials.
 The two depositories are known as UMLD and U2.
 Both depositories store older books and journals.
 You can request books and journals from off-site storage.

 The Daniel Boone Regional Library is Columbia's public library.
 You can eligible for a free library card if you live in Columbia or Boone County.
 It is a good place to take the family.
 They offer books, magazines, videos and events for all ages.